-The previous studies on the BOJ's policy during the early 1990s that use the Taylor rule for evaluation reach different conclusions, depending on which types of the output gap are used, with some papers finding that the actual interest rates were higher than those indicated by the Taylor rule and others finding them right in line with the Taylor rule.
-13 It is meaningless as a policy prescription to argue with hindsight that the BOJ should have taken a particular action based on information that was not available to the BOJ at that time.
-Rather, we should distinguish clearly between what the BOJ could and could not have done, focusing on the information available in real time.
-The great importance of considering the measurement error of the output gap when conducting monetary policy is well known from U.S. case studies.
-Regarding the cause of the high inflation in the United States during the 1970s (the so-called "Great Inflation"), Orphanides (2001, 2003) argues that the real-time output gap, as measured at that time, was larger than the output gap based on data recorded in the revised national accounts, and the difference was sufficient to mislead the FRB into implementing excessive monetary easing.
+The previous studies on the BOJ's policy during the early 1990s which use the Taylor rule for evaluation reach different conclusions, depending on which types of the output gap are used, with some papers finding that the actual interest rates were higher than those indicated by the Taylor rule and others finding them right in line with the Taylor rule.
+It is meaningless as a policy prescription to argue with hindsight that the BOJ should have taken a particular action based on information that was not available to the BOJ at that time.
+Rather, we should clearly distinguish between what the BOJ could and